shashikap/FlatternUserHierarchy/README.md

 Created POST /addUserAccess/{empId} api to add user access for the given user

 Create POST /addAllUserAccess api to add all users accesses in the organization

+Note : Please note this,LYB49MKK_dev is company gitlab user name Which took from my .gitConfig in local [user] name = LYB49MKK_dev